 PORD (P450 oxidoreductase deficiency) presents with signs and symptoms that may resemble 21-hydroxylase deficiency, 17-hydroxylase deficiency, or a combination of the two enzyme deficiencies.
 Some cases have been associated with a skeletal disorder known as Antley-Bixler syndrome.

 Deletions and mutations in the CYP21A2 gene account for all cases of the 21-hydroxylase deficiency form of CAH.
-Mutations in the CYP11B1, CYP17A1, HSD3B2, CYP11A1 and STAR, and CYPOR genes are responsible, respectively, for 11-hydroxylase, 17-hydroxylase, 3-beta-hydroxysteroid dehydrogenase deficiencies, lipoid adrenal hyperplasia, and PORD, the other rarer forms of CAH.
+Mutations in the CYP11B1, CYP17A1, HSD3B2, CYP11A1, STAR, and CYPOR genes are responsible, respectively, for 11-hydroxylase, 17-hydroxylase, 3-beta-hydroxysteroid dehydrogenase deficiencies, lipoid adrenal hyperplasia, and PORD, the other rarer forms of CAH.

-All forms of CAH are inherited as autosomal recessive genetic traits.
-Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
-The risk for two carrier parents to both pass the defective gene and have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25%.
+All forms of CAH are inherited in an as autosomal recessive pattern.
+Recessive genetic disorders occur when an individual inherits an abnormal gene from each parent.
+If an individual receives one normal gene and one abnormal gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the abnormal gene and, therefore, have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.